coastwatch-training/CoastWatch-Tutorials/work-with-timeseries-satellite-data/R/timeseries_satellite_data.md

 ### Get VIIRS data

-First get the dataset metadata with “rerddap::info” by changeing the dataset ID to “nesdisVHNSQchlaMonthly”
+First get the dataset metadata with “rerddap::info” by changing the dataset ID to “nesdisVHNSQchlaMonthly”

 Repeat the same commands but change the name of the dataset.